 This makes it several times easier to understand, regardless of the level of expertise of the viewer.

-Almost every business in the market starts with a clear idea about its goals and objectives, along with its basic policies and principles.
-Hence, after forming a documented system of the processes, the next step is to try and fit these policies within the process.
+Reference your business playbook about to identify your goals, objectives and basic policies, procedures and principles.
+Hence, after forming a documented system of the processes, the next step is to try and fit these policies within the processes.

-The business policies serve as a baseline or a limit within which the decisions must be made, along with the goals about resources and the company's purposes.
+The business policies serve as a baseline or a limit within which decisions must be made, along with resource and company goals.

 As we discussed earlier, most focus aspects differ according to the company or business.
-However, an ideal operations manual should include the following for practical function.
+However, an ideal operations manual should include the following:

 - General rules on behavior and conduct of personnel.